 A quick guide to Underground Ducting

 Underground cables and pipes are essential for the vast majority of commercial and residential buildings, enabling vital utilities such as electricity, gas and water to flow to and from properties, and providing fundamental connections to internet and telephone services.
-They also help to ensure that everything from street lights to speed cameras run smoothly, so to minimise service disruption and protect the safety of people and wildlife in both rural and urban areas, it’s absolutely crucial that cables and pipes are encased within strong and long-lasting underground ducting.
+They also help to ensure that everything from CCTV, street lights to speed cameras run smoothly, so to minimise service disruption and protect the safety of people and wildlife in both rural and urban areas, it’s absolutely crucial that cables and pipes are encased within strong and long-lasting underground ducting, which is a twin walled pipe made from heavy duty polyethylene which will protect the services running within the ducting while they’re underground.

 Burying cables and pipes is by far the most practical solution when it comes to supplying properties with basic amenities, as there are millions of miles of cable in the UK alone which would take up a vast area of space and cause countless hazards if left above ground.
 With the addition of underground ducting, underground cables and pipes are significantly safer too, as ducts offer multiple benefits including: